What Happens When Your Car is Repossessed in Georgia?

 If you lease or finance a car, truck, or other vehicle, your creditor maintains legal rights on that vehicle until it’s paid off.
 Under Georgia law, if you fail to make your payments on time or default on other legal obligations, the creditor has the right to repossess the vehicle.
 In today’s blog, we’re discussing what happens if your car gets repossessed.

-What Happens If Your Car Gets Repossessed?
+What Happens When Your Car is Repossessed in Georgia?
 Vehicle Ownership

 When you finance the purchase of a vehicle and sign a contract with a lender, your rights of ownership are limited.
 The business that financed the purchase will hold the title to your vehicle until you pay the car loan off in full.
 Georgia’s car repossession laws provide a means for the lenders to protect their investment in your vehicle.
 So, if you fail to pay off the loan or fall behind in your monthly payments, the lender can repossess and sell the vehicle.